veraszto/ReactJSCalendar2022/README.md

+## Accomplishment details

+Hi, I am publishing it to my clouds in the next hour(s)

+Thank you!

 ## Instructions

 The goal of this exercise is to create a demo calendar application using React.
 We strongly recommend create-react-app to make the bootstrapping of your application really easy.